 Her mother Britt — a Norwegian painter of impressionistic landscapes — arrived in New York City in the late '60s where she fell in love with Amber's father, the world-renowned erotic illustrator and artist known as Eric Stanton.
 The influence of both her parents' work can be seen in Amber's work today in the textures of nature and surreal sensuality of her dreamscapes.

-In her teen years Amber took figure drawing classes at the Art Students League on 57th Street in NYC.
+In her teen years Amber took figure drawing classes at the Art Students League in NYC.
 During this time she also began learning more about comic book illustration from her father.
 He showed her how to draw figures wrestling and interacting with one another.
 Facial expressions and hand gestures were also a focus that was encouraged by Eric.
-Eventually she took occasional commissions from a few of her father's clients.
 Her interest in figurative art lead her to study at the Lyme Academy in Connecticut where she practiced the painting techniques associated with the early European Renaissance.
 After two years there she transferred to the School of Visual Arts in Manhattan where she earned her BFA in painting.

-After college Amber became more focused on self portraits.
-Initially it was just an affordable way to continue figure painting without the cost of paying a model.
-But as she moved deeper into what became a large body of self portrait work she began to notice patterns.
+As she moved deeper into what became a large body of self portrait work she began to notice patterns.
 She found that symbolism was naturally emerging in her work and revealing truths about her life; past, present, and future.
 Many of her works are symbolic of her own subconscious readings of her hologram.
 She sees her images as clues to a bigger picture, another piece to the puzzle.
-The postures of her figures symbolize her own readings of her hologram, past lives, karma, manifestations and prophecies.
+Her work holds symbolic meanings of her own readings of her hologram, past lives, karma, manifestations and prophecies.
 Her goal is to create unique images that communicate an inner truth that connects with universal truths.